James D. and Isabelle Showers

 Mr. S. is at present Past High Priest of the I. O. O. F. Lodge of Bloomington.
 He is an active member of the Methodist Episcopal Church, and a stanch Republican.

-But how did Isabelle, who lived in Floyd county, happen to meet her future husband, who was living in Bloomington, 100 miles away?
+The biography above is the only mention we've seen of Isabelle Allen having been James Showers' second wife.
+And how did Isabelle, who lived in Floyd county, happen to meet her future husband, who was living in Bloomington, 100 miles away?
 Or for that matter, why did any of the other Allens end up in Bloomington?
-The story of how Isabelle and James met turned up in the obituary of one of James' IOOF lodge brothers, J. Wesley Walker, who happens to be my great-grandfather.
+The story of how Belle and James met turned up in the obituary of one of James' IOOF lodge brothers, J. Wesley Walker, who happens to be my great-grandfather.
 Whether this tale of James' and Wesley's trip to New Albany for an Odd Fellows gathering is literally true, or needs to be taken with a grain of salt, we'll leave up to our readers.
 We have heard, though, that Isabelle's father and grandfather were both Odd Fellows, which does add something to the plausibility of the story.

 I found the lengthy reports of James D. Showers' death and burial among the clippings in my grandmother's scrapbook.
 There was no headline on the first article.
-Perhaps it was cut off to make it possible to squeeze the articles onto two facing pages.
+Perhaps she cut it off to make it possible to squeeze the articles onto two facing pages.

 After nearly a century of life, during which he was one of the leading figures who brought Bloomington on from a village to a modern city, James D. Showers died this morning at 11:30 at his home on North Walnut street.
 While Mr. Showers had been failing for some time on account of the conditions brought on by his extreme age, it was not until the last few days that the decline started which brought about his death this morning.